-- (a) subject to the provisions of 29.1.5 (virement) the executive, a committee of the executive, an individual member of the executive and any officers, area committees or joint arrangements discharging executive functions may only take decisions which are in line with the budget and policy framework.
-If any of these bodies or persons wishes to make a decision which is contrary to the policy framework, or contrary to or not wholly in accordance with the budget approved by full council, then that decision may only be taken by the Council, subject to 29.1.4 below; - (b) if the executive, a committee of the executive, an individual member of the executive and any officers, area committees or joint arrangements discharging executive functions want to make such a decision, they shall take advice from the monitoring officer and/or the chief financial officer as to whether the decision they want to make would be contrary to the policy framework, or contrary to or not wholly in accordance with the budget.
-If the advice of either of those officers is that the decision would not be in line with the existing budget and/or policy framework, then the decision must be referred by that body or person to the Council for decision, unless the decision is a matter of urgency, in which case the provisions in 29.1.4 shall apply.

-29.1.4 Urgent decisions outside the budget or policy framework:

-- (a) the executive, a committee of the executive, an individual member of the executive or officers, area committees or joint arrangements discharging executive functions may take a decision which is contrary to the Council's policy framework or contrary to or not wholly in accordance with the budget approved by full Council if the decision is a matter of urgency.
-However, the decision may only be taken: - (i) if it is not practical to convene a quorate meeting of the full Council; and - (ii) if the chair (or if unavailable the vice chairman) of a relevant select committee agrees that the decision is a matter of urgency.
+- 29.2.1 Subject to the provisions of 29.2.4 (virement) the executive, a committee of the executive, an individual member of the executive and any officers, area committees or joint arrangements discharging executive functions may only take decisions which are in line with the budget and policy framework.
+If any of these bodies or persons wishes to make a decision which is contrary to the policy framework, or contrary to or not wholly in accordance with the budget approved by full council, then that decision may only be taken by the Council, subject to 29.2.3 below. - 29.2.2 If the executive, a committee of the executive, an individual member of the executive and any officers, area committees or joint arrangements discharging executive functions want to make such a decision, they shall take advice from the monitoring officer and/or the chief financial officer as to whether the decision they want to make would be contrary to the policy framework, or contrary to or not wholly in accordance with the budget.
+If the advice of either of those officers is that the decision would not be in line with the existing budget and/or policy framework, then the decision must be referred by that body or person to the Council for decision, unless the decision is a matter of urgency, in which case the provisions in 29.2.3 shall apply. - 29.2.3 Urgent decisions outside the budget or policy framework: - (a) the executive, a committee of the executive, an individual member of the executive or officers, area committees or joint arrangements discharging executive functions may take a decision which is contrary to the Council's policy framework or contrary to or not wholly in accordance with the budget approved by full Council if the decision is a matter of urgency.
+However, the decision may only be taken: - (i) if it is not practical to convene a quorate meeting of the full Council; and - (ii) if the chair (or if unavailable the vice chairman) of a relevant Scrutiny committee agrees that the decision is a matter of urgency.

-The reasons why it is not practical to convene a quorate meeting of full Council and the chair of the relevant select committees' consent to the decision being taken as a matter of urgency must be noted on the record of the decision;
+The reasons why it is not practical to convene a quorate meeting of full Council and the chair of the relevant Scrutiny committees' consent to the decision being taken as a matter of urgency must be noted on the record of the decision;